andry81/tacklelib/README_EN.linux_x86_64.txt

 3.1.10.
 GoogleTest library build (optional)
 -------------------------------------------------------------------------------

+WARNING:
+  Use the version described in the `README_EN.deps.txt` file in the respective section or use links from there to find out the latest available package version.
+  Here is we use specific version as a temporary example.

 # CHANGE DIRECTORY INTO UNPACKED `googletest` DIRECTORY BEFORE TYPE ANY COMMANDS
 # >
 # cd .../googletest-1.8.0